-- At a minimum, provide five transit pitches, with each pitch capable of accommodating two caravans; - Ensure that pitches are available to rent on a temporary basis only; - Include access to the highway network that does not detrimentally affect the use of existing vehicular routes or public rights of way; - Not have significant adverse effects on existing operations, in particular the Reading Festival; - Not cause adverse effects on the local area in terms of public amenity and safety; - Take account of the potential for flooding; and - Be provided with a strong landscaped buffer to open spaces, commercial sites and the Richfield Avenue frontage. - 7.3.19 The need for transit accommodation for gypsies and travellers in Reading is highlighted in relation to policy H13 of this plan.
+- At a minimum, provide five transit pitches, with each pitch capable of accommodating two caravans; - Ensure that pitches are available to rent on a temporary basis only; - Include access to the highway network that does not detrimentally affect the use of existing vehicular routes or public rights of way; - Not have significant adverse effects on existing operations, in particular the Reading Festival; - Not cause adverse effects on the local area in terms of public amenity and safety; - Take account of the potential for flooding, including avoiding any location of caravans within the small areas of the site in Flood Zone 3; and - Be provided with a strong landscaped buffer to open spaces, commercial sites and the Richfield Avenue frontage. - 7.3.19 The need for transit accommodation for gypsies and travellers in Reading is highlighted in relation to policy H13 of this plan.
 A rise in the number of illegal encampments in Reading and the Thames Valley area over recent years has brought the issue of traveller accommodation into sharper focus.
 The provision of a transit site within Reading would enable the police to make use of powers under Section 62a to e of the Criminal Justice and Public Order Act 1994.